-Start your own blog and write regular posts about your passion, and once you have a reasonable collection of blog posts, say fifty or so, recycle them all over again on Twitter and Facebook for your new followers to read.
+Start your own blog and write regular posts about your passion.
+Once you have a reasonable collection of blog posts, say fifty or so, recycle them all over again on Twitter and Facebook for your new followers to read.

 Over time, you will become a source of informative content.
 Your content will then have a very good chance of being shared (or re-tweeted) and your reach will expand and grow, as will your new followers.

-If you write historical fiction, use the same logic, and post content related to the historical period and geographical area that you are writing about.
+If you write historical fiction, use the same logic.
+Post content that is related to the historical period and geographical area that you are writing about.

 No matter what your writing genre, there will be a focused topic for you to use to build an audience.

-It’s also important to remember that once your books are published, they will appear in search engines because Amazon, Smashwords, Apple, B&N and other online publishers make sure their products are listed.
+It’s also important to remember that once your books are published, they will appear in search engines.
+This is because Amazon, Smashwords, Apple, B&N and other online publishers all make sure their products are listed.

-So once you name is known, finding your books is easy for someone who is genuinely interested in knowing more about you and your books.
+So once your name is known, finding your books is easy for someone who is genuinely interested in knowing more about you and your books.

 All you need is a well written little bio and a link to your website or blog where your books are advertised.

-You can even be more direct, and have a link to your Amazon Author page.
+On your blog, you can even be more direct and have a link to your Amazon book page.

 If people are interested in what you have to say, they will go looking for your books.

 People buy books because they are interested in certain topics and genres.
-Not one has every bought a book because they were told to do so.
+Not one has ever bought a book because they were told to do so.

 Building your author brand is a little like starting your own newspaper.

-Yes, they carry a little advertising of course, but they are all about delivering great content.
-Without it, no one would bother reading a newspaper.
+Yes, they carry a little advertising of course.
+But they are all about delivering great content.
+Without content, no one would bother reading a newspaper.

-So sure, share a mention of your books from time to time, but make sure there is a heap of quality content in between.
+So sure, share a mention of your books from time to time.
+But make sure you are providing a heap of top quality content in between.